MatthewK100000/Mortgage-Calculator/README.md

 The above examples ignore the possibility of lower rates and refinancing, but at least give you a picture of the kind of parameters you can operate in and plan accordingly.

 ### From Limit on Interest
-You may find the interest rate by passing ``loan_size``, ``num_months``, and ``monthly_payment``, but you may find it easier to set a cap on the amount of interest payed to the bank and start from there.
+You may find the interest rate by passing ``loan_size``, ``num_months``, and ``monthly_payment``.
+Alternatively, you may find it easier to set a cap on the amount of interest payed to the bank and start from there.
 This may be useful for investing purposes, for example, if you wish to eventually cash out on a property, but want to ensure the interest does not eat away at your profit.

 There is an alternative constructor you may use instead in that case.
 Say you want to pay the bank no more than $12,000 on interest for a $150,000 loan with a duration of 10 years.
 Then,
 ```python